OlexG/nodejs-react-forum/README.md

 REFRESH_JWT_SECRET = 'UeQ31thCgXWBqMvoBocC'
 ```

+You will need to copy the contents of local.env into the .env file and edit the environment variables as needed.
 Replace the `URI` with the URI if your own MongoDB connection.
 Changing the `PORT` will change the port on which the backend server runs however you will need to edit the `proxy` field of the client package.json to be on that port as well.

-There is also a `constants.js` file in the client directory with configuration variables
+There is also a `constants.js` file in the client directory with configuration variables for the client

 To start the backend server and the client development server run `npm start` from the client and root directories.
 To run tests use this command from the root directory